maliMirkec/personal-website/site/index.md

     cta:
       href: https://mentor.silvestar.codes/reads#newsletter
       title: Subscribe here ⇢
-  - type: hero-beta
-    title: From Publications
-    desc: >-
-      Here are the posts that I wrote for some prominent publications.
-I wrote for **CSS Tricks**, **LogRocket**, and **Toptal**.
-  - type: cards-alpha
-    desc: Do you want me to write for you?
-    cta:
-      title: Read more ⇢
-    cta2:
-      href: /contact/
-      title: Contact me ⇢
-    cta3:
-      href: /publications/
-      title: Or see all publications ⇢
-    filter: myPublications
-    sorter: date
-    limit: 5
   - type: banner-beta
     desc: Did you know that I blog since **2016**?
     cta: